Psychotherapy: United States

 In some states, counselors or therapists must be licensed to use certain words and titles on self-identification or advertising.
 In some other states, the restrictions on practice are more closely associated with the charging of fees.
 Licensing and regulation are performed by various states.
 Presentation of practice as licensed, but without such a license, is generally illegal.
 Without a license, for example, a practitioner cannot bill insurance companies.
-Information about state licensure is provided by the American Psychological Association.
+Information about state licensure of psychologists is provided by the American Psychological Association.

 In addition to state laws, the American Psychological Association requires its members to adhere to its published Ethical Principles of Psychologists and Code of Conduct.
 The American Board of Professional Psychology examines and certifies "psychologists who demonstrate competence in approved specialty areas in professional psychology".

 Canada

 Regulation of psychotherapy is in the jurisdiction of, and varies among, the provinces and territories.

 In Quebec, psychotherapy is a regulated activity which is restricted to psychologists, medical doctors, and holders of a psychotherapy permit issued by the Ordre des psychologues du Québec, the Quebec order of psychologists.
 Members of certain specified professions, including social workers, couple and family therapists, occupational therapists, guidance counsellors, criminologists, sexologists, psychoeducators, and registered nurses may obtain a psychotherapy permit by completing certain educational and practice requirements; their professional oversight is provided by their own professional orders.
 Some other professionals who were practising psychotherapy before the current system came into force continue to hold psychotherapy permits alone.

 On 1 July 2019, Ontario's Missing Persons Act came into effect, with the purpose of giving police more power to investigate missing persons.
 It allows police to require (as opposed to permit) health professionals, including psychotherapists, to share otherwise confidential documents about their client, if there is reason to believe their client is missing.
 Some have expressed concern that this legislation undermines psychotherapy confidentiality and could be abused maliciously by police, while others have praised the act for how it respects privacy and includes checks and balances.